 In any meeting for the purpose of agreeing a solution to the conflict, the employee is entitled to be accompanied by a trade union representative or a work colleague (employed by the University of the West of Scotland).

-Where agreement cannot be reached and the employee is not satisfied with the decision, he/she may take the matter up through the Executive Director of Human Resources.
+Where agreement cannot be reached and the employee is not satisfied with the decision, he/she may take the matter up with People & Wellbeing.

 Record Keeping